firefoxfoxthrot/developer-web-site/_pages/frost-meeting1-summary.md

 We understand secrecy requirements of private keys.
 But not so much for the privacy & care of generated shares.
 So what are new trust models for DKG?

-One of the issues is that traditionally would write down a seed phrase, but FROST is more complex: there's a lot more information to backup.
-You can still sign if you lose a sign, and a threshold of people can restore a share, so maybe there's not much as concern.
+One of the issues is that traditionally a user could write down a seed phrase, but FROST is more complex: there's a lot more information to backup.
+You can still sign if you lose a key, and a threshold of people can restore a share, so maybe there's not much as concern.
 But there's still some!

 There are some difficult use cases!
 Need to agree on states.
 And FROST is only part of the answer!
 - How do you develop using Lightning Channels?
-- How do you develop in silicon and make sure there's no tricking of reusing nonces?
+- How do you develop in silicon and make sure there's no tricking into reuse of nonces?

 ## Curves